SlimeVR/SlimeVR-Docs-Site/diy/components-guide.md

 #### BNO085

 This is the most accurate of the IMUs supported by the SlimeVR project, but suffers from both price and availability.
-These chips used to be about $15 but have gone up in price to about $60 ([Aliexpress](https://www.aliexpress.com/wholesale?SearchText=BNO085)).
+These chips used to be about $15, but have gone up in price to about $60 ([Aliexpress](https://www.aliexpress.com/wholesale?SearchText=BNO085)).
 You may be able to find them elsewhere, but they tend to be in low stock and inflated in price.
-Check our [discord](https://discord.gg/SlimeVR) for more up-to-date information.
+Check out our [discord](https://discord.gg/SlimeVR) for more up-to-date information.

 #### MPU6050

-The MPUs are much easier to purchase and does not suffer from availability issues, but unfortunately will drift more over time than the BNO tracker.
+The MPUs are much easier to purchase and do not suffer from availability issues, but unfortunately will drift more overtime than the BNO tracker.
 It is still a very good choice if you're on a budget and want some kind of full body tracking.
 These are about $1 each ([Aliexpress](https://www.aliexpress.com/wholesale?SearchText=MPU6050)) and also can be found on Amazon for faster shipping.

 ### Batteries